harrimd/cmsc848q_multihop_project/datasets/kaitlyn_rule2_short.md

 3. Sergio Perez races with the McLaren team.
 4. The Mitsubishi G4M was used by the British in WWII.
 5. Georgia Tech is located in Savannah, Georgia.
-6. My Eyes is a sung by a famous female country artist.
+6. My Eyes is a song featuring a famous female country artist.
 7. Alex Wolff composed songs for The Naked Brothers Band.
 8. Manchester City's stadium is referred to as Old Trafford.
 9. Constantine the Great was born in AD 43.